tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 ### Random Amount of Random

-Often, when dealing with `enum`-like data, your attribute will only be a single value, and `Array#sample` is all you will need.
-However, in our example, we can have no toppings, one topping, or many toppings.
-Currently, our current factory is limited to always give us a `Pizza` with a single topping.
+Often, when dealing with `enum`-like data, your attribute will only be a single value and `Array#sample` is all you will need.
+However, in our pizza example, we can have no toppings, one topping, or many toppings.
+A limitation of our current factory is that it will always generate a `Pizza` with a single topping.

 Herein lies an issue with example-based testing - it relies on the examples you remember to include.
 We may think to test zero, one, and many toppings in a test case specifically dealing with presenting the list of toppings, but we may not think about it when writing more complicated higher-level tests.
 What if, instead, the factory always returned a random number of random toppings?
 This would add some variability to **all** tests that use this factory in our system.